Best time to go to New York

 Coney Island Mermaid Parade

-New York celebrates summer with creativity, personal vision, dedication, and improvisation and the Mermaid Parade on Coney Island exemplifies it very well.
-Annually on the day of the summer solstice people dress up in hand-made themed costumes and parade along the streets of Coney Island.
+New York celebrates summer with creativity, personal vision, dedication, and improvisation, and the annual Mermaid Parade on Coney Island exemplifies it very well.
+On the day of the summer solstice, people dress up in hand-made themed costumes and parade along the streets of Coney Island.

-It's one of New York's most eccentric traditions.
-The parade is a celebration of ancient mythology and has its roots in ancient Roman and Greek street theatre and West African Water Festivals.
+One of New York's most eccentric traditions, the parade is a celebration of ancient mythology with roots in ancient Roman and Greek street theatre, Mardi Gras, and West African Water festivals.
 It has no commercial or religious aim, but it's made to bring mythology to life and bring entertainment to the Coney Island district.

 Being the largest art parade in the US, this event showcases over 3,000 participants, opening the summer with amazing art, music and dance, as well as community pride.
 The event brings together hundreds of thousands of people.
 Many participants are dressed in hand-made costumes, created with improvisation.
 The parade is all about frivolity, dedication, pride, and personal perspective.